About

 At first, I failed.
 In my previous life I had always been pretty good at what I tried to do, so it was difficult when my novels kept getting rejected.
 I didn’t know then what I know now: that writing is a process of getting a good idea and then failing to execute it.
 The wrong words always come before the right ones.

 I’ve kept writing and kept writing and eventually I’ve found some of the right words.
-My novels have been translated into seventeen languages and sold a million copies worldwide.
-My books TOGETHER and DEAR THING were both Richard and Judy Book Club picks.
+My novels have been translated into seventeen languages and sold over a million copies worldwide, and have been optioned for film and TV.

-I am a Vice President of the Romantic Novelists’ Association and a founder member of our Rainbow Chapter for LGBQIA+ writers.
-I am very proud to be Patron of local literacy charity ABC to Read, who help children in Berkshire primary schools learn to read.
+I’m a Vice President of the Romantic Novelists’ Association, a founder member of our Rainbow Chapter for LGBQIA+ writers, and a winner of the RNA’s Inclusion Award for championing diversity in romantic fiction.
+I’m very proud to be Patron of local literacy charity ABC to Read, who help children in Berkshire primary schools learn to read.

 I live in Berkshire with my family and a dog.
 And every year I bring a copy of my latest book to the Rumford Public Library, and they put it on the shelf.